 We enjoy the line of tinctures available from Joy Organics (the lemon flavor is our favorite!).
 We also like the traditional oil-based tinctures carried by cbdMD, which are available in a wide variety of flavors for all palates.
-If you find that water-soluble tinctures are better for you, we suggest taking a look at the tinctures offered by Binoid, which come in an array of flavors that mix perfectly with food and beverages.

 Taking tinctures sublingually can greatly accelerate their onset time — within 30 minutes for many, as opposed to over an hour in some cases.
 However, that rapid onset time comes at a bit of a price.
 Usually, the longer a product takes to set in, the longer its effects last.